jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) any later date that the regional authority in any particular case may allow.
 (3) Subsection (1) and section 136 apply, with all necessary modifications, to a re-audited classification.
 (4) A person commits an offence if the person fails to comply with a regional authority's direction under subsection (1)﻿(a).
-(5) A person who commits an offence under this section is liable on conviction to a fine not exceeding $5,000.
+(5) A person who commits an offence under this section is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $20,000:
+  (b) in the case of a body corporate, to a fine not exceeding $60,000.

 ### 139 Owner must review dam classification
 (1) An owner of a dam must review the dam's classification—